How does the OSV portal work? Tracking the order status of your new car

 We request updates on each order every Monday.
 The portal will be updated if there is a change in status.
 You will receive the email notifying you of this change within a day or two.
 However, if there have been no changes then you will not receive a notification.

 Don’t worry if you haven’t received an update in awhile.
 It’s perfectly normal not to receive an update for a few weeks.
 For example, if you are ‘waiting for a build allocation’, this could not change for weeks, or if you have a confirmed build week in the future, it won’t change until after that date.You can rest assured that this process is managed on a weekly basis and if there is a change, you will be notified.

 If at any point you are unsure, our customer support team will be happy to answer any questions you may have.

 You can see an example of what your portal page will look like above.

 Who do I speak to if I am not getting any updates?

-If you aren’t getting any updates at all, then speak to Tina (that’s me) or alternatively any member of our customer support team .
+If you aren’t getting any updates at all, then speak to a member of our admin team or alternatively any member of our customer support team .
 We will be able to check your login details and passwords and also advise you over the phone of the status of your vehicle whilst we change or reset your details.

 What do each of the different stages mean?

 Now we’ve gone over the basics of the portal, what does each status update mean?